|The Green Papers|

 The 3 party leaders, the National Committeeman, the National Committeewoman, and the chairman of the North Carolina's Republican Party, will attend the convention as bound delegates by virtue of their position.

-Delegates are bound for the first ballot at the National Convention.
+Delegates are bound for the 1st and 2nd ballot at the National Convention.
 After that, they are officially unbound.
+However, the delegates shall be bound by the will of the North Carolina Delegation who shall determine how the North Carolina Delegation shall vote.
+[Article VIII .D.]

 "In every Presidential Election Year the Congressional District Convention shall elect 3 Delegates ... to the Republican National Convention [Article V (A)(2)(d)].